Nuno Coroado Roque

 He has worked with conductors such as Lorenzo Viotti, Christopher Bochmann, Semyon Bychkov, Pedro Carneiro, Joana Carneiro, and Jean-Marc Buffin, among others, and with renowned double bass players including Gary Karr, Janne Saksala, David Murphy, Thomas Martin, Luis Cabrera, Manuel Rego, Domingos Ribeiro, Tiago Pinto Ribeiro, and Iouri Axsenov.

-As a student of the School, he has performed with the Freixenet Symphony Orchestra, conducted by Andrés Orozco-Estrada and Juanjo Mena, and the Fundación EDP Camerata, conducted by Paul Goodwin.
+As a student of the School, he has performed with the Freixenet Orchestra, conducted by Andrés Orozco-Estrada and Juanjo Mena, and the Fundación EDP Camerata, conducted by Paul Goodwin.
 He is currently a member of the Unidad Editorial Dittersdorf Double Bass Quartet.